Uttarayan Festival

 • Dakshinayan begins with Ashadhamaas in Grishma Ritu and ends with Paushmaas in Hemant Ritu.
 During this southern run, what is below the Anahata Chakra is given importance for purification.

-• Uttarayan begins on the day of Makar Sankraman in Paush Maas and ends with Karkatak Sankraman in Ashadh Maas.
+• Uttarayan festival begins on the day of Makar Sankraman in Paush Maas and ends with Karkatak Sankraman in Ashadh Maas.
 During this northern run, what is above the Anahata can be given priority for purification.
 Hence, in terms of Sadhana or penances, Dakshinayana is for purification.

 As the Uttarayan is fast approaching and around the corner, let’s take a deep dive into the festivals and rituals in this half.